Technique To Do Lightning Stitch On Sewing Machine| Let’s Do Lightning Bolt

 To do a lightning stitch on your sewing machine, select the lightning bolt icon, use a ballpoint needle and polyester thread, and sew with gentle fabric guidance.

 Wanna try?
-Let’s try it together.
+Let’s try lightning stitch sewing machine together.

 lightning stitch on sewing machine